 - In general, no more than 15 total hours in the CLEP/DANTES programs may be awarded.

 Students who have been registered for one or more courses at another regionally-accredited college or university must have an official transcript sent from each college or university previously attended.
 The Registrar will evaluate each transcript received and determine which course or courses will be accepted as transfer credit.
 Technical coursework may be considered for transfer provided the coursework is appropriate to a liberal arts education.
 The evaluation of this credit is completed by the Registrar’s Office and is final.
 Evaluation of transfer credit is not recorded on the academic record until the person is actively enrolled as a degree candidate at Urbana University.
-A student may not be concurrently enrolled at another institution while attending Urbana University.
-Credit will not be granted for courses completed in this manner.
 Graduate credit is not applicable toward an undergraduate degree.

 Transfer Policy for Associate of Applied Science Graduates